30). 29.5.26

 'Wat?
 Have you written them down - the three things I need.'

 The man looked at me as I hung up.
-'Was that a man about a lovely black doggy?'
+'Was that a man about a lovely black doggy?' he said.

-He became frustrated, his face contorted and he slammed his fist on the table and spat.
+He became frustrated, his face turned puce and contorted.
+He glared at me, slammed his fist on the table and spat.
 'DAMMIT!
-Was that about the little black poodle dog we're getting from the dog's home?
-For Ant - he's going to need a dog when I'm gone dammit.' he slammed his fist on the table again and demanded, 'Was it them?'
+Was that about the little black poodle type dog we're getting from the dogs home?
+For Ant - he's going to need a dog when I'm gone dammit.'
+He bashed his fist on the table again and demanded, 'Well?
+Was it them?'

 Ant came running after me like a little puppy, as if I was going to leave without him.
 I sent him back in but said I needed time to calm down.